 Some PV installers learn their trade on the job by working with experienced installers.
 On-the-job training usually lasts between 1 month and 1 year.
 During training, PV installers learn about safety, tools, and PV system installation techniques.

 Electrician and roofing apprentices and journey workers may complete photovoltaic-specific training modules through apprenticeships.

 Solar PV system manufacturers may also provide training on specific products.
 Such training usually includes a system overview and proper installation techniques for the manufacturer’s products.

-Military veterans may benefit from the Solar Ready Vets program, which is a joint effort of the U.S Departments of Defense and Energy to connect veterans with training and jobs in the solar industry.
+Military veterans may benefit from the Solar Ready Vets program, which is funded by the U.S Department of Energy and prepares veterans to connect with training and jobs in the solar industry.

 Work Experience in a Related Occupation

 Experience in construction may shorten a new employee’s training time.
-For example, workers with experience as an laborer typically already understand and can perform basic construction duties.
+For example, workers with experience as an electrician, roofer, carpenter, or laborer typically already understand and can perform basic construction duties.

 Licenses, Certifications, and Registrations

-Most employers require PV installers to have a driver’s license.
+PV installers must travel to jobsites, so employers may require them to have a driver’s license.